gogulamudigeethareddy/self-healing-pipeline-ai/docs/SETUP_AND_RUN.md

 ## 1. Overview
 This guide walks you through setting up, running, and demoing the AI-Powered Self-Healing Data Pipeline on your local machine.
 The system uses Apache Airflow, Flask, React, and AI agents (CrewAI/LangChain + OpenAI GPT-4) to automatically detect, diagnose, and fix data pipeline failures.

+> **Note:** If you use GitHub Copilot, please review `.github/copilot-instructions.md` for workspace-specific best practices and coding standards.

 ### Key Features
 - **Real-time Monitoring**: Continuous pipeline health checks
 - **Intelligent Diagnosis**: AI-powered root cause analysis